Brennen-Witzens/narakaultimatebravery/readme.md

     - Database?
     - JSON?
     - Easier way to read the data into the program
-- Work on getting the full result printed
+- Work on more of the mode returns
+- Clean up display for the returns